Adarma 2022 Ransomware Readiness Report

 We believe that the main advantage we have over an attacker is the time to prepare a response with a credible plan.

-Prepare – Intelligence, planning and rehearsing, testing and simulating breaches are all important factors to integrate into your defences.
+Intelligence, planning and rehearsing, testing and simulating breaches are all important factors to integrate into your defences.

-Protect – Manage your attack surface through risk-based vulnerability management and controls.
+Manage your attack surface through risk-based vulnerability management and controls.

-Detect – Early context rich detection, before action is taken is critical to contain and stop the bleed.
+Early context rich detection, before action is taken is critical to contain and stop the bleed.

-Respond– Ensure you have the right experts on call to support you during the incident response.
+Ensure you have the right experts on call to support you during the incident response.
 Ensure you have mechanisms in place to document lessons learned and improve plans.

-Reporting a ransomware attack
+Reporting a Ransomware Attack

 When your business suffers a ransomware attack or a related cybersecurity incident, you might need to report it to the Information Commissioner’s Office (ICO).
 Under the General Data Protection Regulation (GDPR) rules, which went into effect as of 25th May 2018, it’s mandatory that you report data breaches to the ICO within 72 hours.